pfeinsper/21b-indago-rfid-conformance-tester/docs-src/team.md

 ## Lucas Leal Vale

 Computer engineering student in the 8th period, Hardware enthusiast and passionate to it, interested in backend development.
-In this project responsible for the NIOS and software implementations.
+Mainly responsible for the Nios soft processor and software implementations of this project.

 ## Rafael dos Santos

-Computer engineering student in the 8th period, interested in game development and hardware advances, was mainly responsible for the VHDL development in this project.
+Computer engineering student in the 8th period, interested in game development and hardware advances.
+Mainly responsible for the VHDL development in this project.